 Stewardship and giving does not have to stop while we observe these periods of isolation where we do not have the ability to live out our normal routines.
 Our staff is still working hard and continue to be paid, and we still have basic expenses that have to be paid.

-Pledge payments can be paid online (preferred) with a credit card or linking your bank account here or by clicking “Pledge” in our menu.
-Enter the amount in General Operating and enter “(current year) Pledge Payment” in the description box.
+Pledge payments can be paid online (preferred) with a credit card or linking your bank account or by clicking Pledge in our menu.
 Checks can also be mailed to the church, or you can continue to give during the offertory time at worship if that is your preference..
 If you would like your donation to go to something other than Pledge Payments, please make sure you write that in the memo of the check.
 Cash may be sent to the church as well, but e-giving and checks are more secure.

 If you find that you are unable to meet your annual pledge for whatever reason, please contact the church office, preferably by emailing our Bookkeeper.
 Also, if you have an automatic payment established for your pledge payments and decide to stop making them, you can manage your payments using Realm, under the Giving menu.
-If you need assistance, please contact the Bookkeeper so she can cancel your automatic payment.
-Let us know if you have questions.
-Please stay safe and healthy!
+If you need assistance, please contact the Bookkeeper – we are happy to help!

 New Provisions That May Affect Your Charitable Giving This Year